sachin241/ava/README.md

 User
 ```

-AVA therefore focuses on the layer between:

-**machine perception** and **human attention**.

-The system should answer:
+The central question AVA tries to answer is:

 > **“What does this user need to know right now?”**

 ---

-# 2. Problem Statement Alignment
+## Problem Statement Alignment

-The selected Problem Statement is:

-**PS #4 — AI Assistive Technology for Persons with Visual or Hearing Impairments**
+AVA addresses **Problem Statement #4 — AI Assistive Technology for Persons with Visual or Hearing Impairments**.

-The problem statement describes accessibility challenges in digital and physical environments and explicitly allows teams to focus on one specific accessibility challenge.
+The problem statement focuses on improving accessibility in digital and physical environments and explicitly allows teams to focus on one specific accessibility challenge rather than attempting to solve everything.

-AVA focuses on:
+AVA focuses specifically on:

 > **Visual environmental assistance for visually impaired users.**

-Relevant PS capabilities incorporated into AVA include:
+Relevant capabilities from the problem statement incorporated into AVA include:

 * Real-time object detection
 * Text/signboard recognition